samw3/DotClick/README.md

     }

 ### The `dot` parameter
 The Dot Click computer processes **11,760 dot-click bytes** 60 times per second.
-The first 9216 values of `dot` are pixels on the screen.
-The dot-click byte is split into two sections, a `dot` section and a `click` section.

 9,216 of those dots are visible on the display.
 The remaining 2,544 dots are not visible, but audio is still processed for these output values.